step-security/harden-runner/README.md

 StepSecurity Harden-Runner addresses this gap by providing security monitoring tailored for CI/CD runners.
 This approach brings CI/CD runners under the same level of security scrutiny as other critical systems, addressing a significant gap in the software supply chain.

+Discover how others are securing their CI/CD pipelines with Harden-Runner: [Who's using Harden-Runner?](https://docs.stepsecurity.io/whos-using-harden-runner)

 ## Quick Links
 - [Getting Started Guide](#getting-started)
 - [Why Choose Harden-Runner](#why-choose-harden-runner)